James Sims (physician): Life

 The son of a nonconformist minister, he was born in County Down in Ireland.
 He was sent to Leyden University, where he proceeded M.D. in 1764.

-Sims returned to Ireland, and, after practicing for a time in Tyrone, he moved to London, where he was admitted a licentiate of the Royal College of Physicians on 30 September 1778.
+Sims returned to Ireland, after practicing for a time in County Tyrone, he moved to London, where he was admitted a licentiate of the Royal College of Physicians on 30 September 1778.
 He was helped by John Coakley Lettsom, and soon acquired a practice.

 Sims was the first chairman and vice-president of the Philanthropic Society; and was also involved in the Humane Society in its early days.
 He served for 22 years as president of the Medical Society of London, and was displaced only by strenuous exertions by younger fellows.
 He had a collection of books which he made over to the society in 1802, in return for an annuity.

 Sims retired to Bath, Somerset in 1810.
 He died there in 1820.